hirangoly/text-to-sql-chatbot/README.md

 GenAI SQL & Python Agent

-A Streamlit-based GenAI assistant for querying SQL databases and generating Python visualizations using Large Language Models (LLMs).
-This AI-powered tool allows users to interact with databases using natural language and generate Python-based data visualizations seamlessly.
+A Streamlit-based GenAI assistant for querying SQL databases using Large Language Models (LLMs).
+This AI-powered tool allows users to interact with databases using natural language.

 🚀 **Features**